shaggyishere/personal_scripts/create_PR/README.md

 This script automates the process of creating pull requests in Bitbucket using the Bitbucket REST API.
 It allows users to specify the source branch, reviewers, and target repositories via command-line arguments.

+🎯 Aim of This Script

+The goal of this script is to automate the creation of pull requests for multiple backend-for-frontend (BE4FE) repositories, avoiding the need to manually interact with the Bitbucket GUI.

 ---

 ## 📌 Prerequisites